SkBlaz/py3plex/README.md

 ## internal gpickle format
 multilayer_network = multinet.multi_layer_network().load_network("../datasets/epigenetics.gpickle",directed=True, input_type="gpickle_biomine")
 ```
+A common use is, to parse a given network from a file, and construct a multilayer network object on the fly, as discussed next.

 ### Network construction and manipulation
 This minimal example offers an intuitive API for multilayer(plex) network construction.